 Here is what I did so far to help realize my Travel Hacking Dream:

 I signed up for the CIBC Infinite Aeroplan Visa and received 25,000 Aeroplan miles in addition to the Aeroplan miles that I accumulated while using it as my main card.
 It has been a great card and I received the first year free.
-However I have a thing where I don't like paying for credit cards so I cancelled it shortly before the year was up.
-You can check out my CIBC Infiniate Aeroplan Visa review here.
+However, I have a thing where I don't like paying for credit cards so I cancelled it shortly before the year was up.
+You can check out my CIBC Infinite Aeroplan Visa review here.

 I also signed up for the RBC Avion Infinite Visa which gets you 15,000 Avion points.
 Because I had a CIBC Aeroplan Infinite Visa, they will waive the first year free for you.
 The Avion points can be transferred directly to airlines, such as Asia Miles or the British Airways Avios points or the American Airlines Advantage program.
 The Avios program is probably the most popular to transfer to because they have a promotion a few times a year where you get 1.5 times the points if you transfer.
 I previously had the RBC Avion Infinite card because cancelled it as it was a joint credit card with the ex.
-You can read my review from a few years ago here.
+You can read my review here.

 +15,000 RBC Avion points

-Initially I really wanted to sign up for the TD Aeroplan Infinite Visa card instead of the RBC Avion because it had 15,000 Aeroplan miles with your first purchase and 10,000 bonus miles after you spend $1000 in the first three months.
+Initially I really wanted to sign up for the TD® Aeroplan® Visa Infinite* card instead of the RBC Avion because it had 15,000 Aeroplan miles with your first purchase and 10,000 bonus miles after you spend $1000 in the first three months.
 However, I had trouble signing up for that and they did not allow me to have the first year free.
 Then I found a deal from Red Flag Deals (which has no expired) that had the First Year Free.
-I will share a candid review of my experience so far with the TD Aeroplan Infinite Visa haha.
+I will share a candid review of my experience so far with the TD® Aeroplan® Visa Infinite* haha.
 Not so positive so far, but we will see.